 Because as our parents and grandparents age, their health deteriorates and they became more vulnerable to their bodies weakening and the risk of falls increasing.
 Falls impact not only their physical but mental health as well.
 Sometime our elderly loved ones fall due to an accident e.g. a trip, and sometimes due to the physical weakening of the person that falls.

 This is why in this blog we have decided to talk about the common factors leading to falls in the elderly and what all we can do, as a considerate family member, to mitigate the risk.

-How can we ensure safety?
+How can we ensure safety of an elderly parent?

 Make sure that the slippers and shoes they wear are either anti-skid or are made with a rubber sole to enhance grip while walking.
 Also, check whether or not the shoe provides ample ankle support.

-As we grow older, getting regular checkup of our vitals becomes extremely important.
+As we grow older, getting regular checkups of our vitals becomes extremely important.
 To lower the risk of falling, it is essential to schedule regular vision tests with a proficient ophthalmologist to ensure that their vision and prescriptions glasses are up to date.